ahmedmaghraby/vc-content/pages/docs/lessons/lesson4.md

 date: 2020-01-30
 priority: 3
 ---
-# How to build and customize Platform Manager Web UI (AngularJS)

 ## Summary

 Use this guide to create Platform Manager UI for the Virto Commerce "Customer Reviews" module (created in the [Lesson 3](./lesson3.md)).